FDA Green Lights Marijuana-Based Pharmaceutical Drug

 Several researchers are studying the potential of CBD to treat psychiatric conditions.
 For instance, a clinical trial is underway to test whether CBD can be an effective treatment for people with post-traumatic stress disorder and alcohol use disorder.
 Another clinical trial will determine whether CBD could help prevent relapse in opioid abusers.

 The approval of Epidiolex may help open the door to more CBD research, as it helps to lift one regulatory hurdle.
 Until now, the Drug Enforcement Administration has classified CBD as a Schedule 1 substance.
-Like other drugs in this category, which include heroin and cocaine, these drugs are considered to have no medical use and a high potential for abuse.
+Like other drugs in this category, which include heroin and LSD, these drugs are considered to have no medical use and a high potential for abuse.

 But now, with the approval of a CBD drug, the DEA will change this, according to Dr. Douglas Throckmorton, deputy director of regulatory programs at the FDA's Center for Drug Evaluation and Research,

-Note: An earlier version of this story incorrectly stated that cocaine is classified as a Schedule I drug.
-It is a Schedule II drug.